Consensys/linea-token-list/README.md

 <b>Note</b>: please ensure the completed JSON follows the schema outlined in [./json/schema/l2-token-list-schema.json](./json/schema/l2-token-list-schema.json).

 4. Add the completed JSON to the `tokens` array in [./json/linea-goerli-token-shortlist.json](./json/linea-goerli-token-shortlist.json).
+Make sure to add the token following alphabetical order of the `symbol` field.

 ```
 {